 Project Gutenberg describes itself as the first provider of free e-books and now offers more than 60,000 free titles.

 “You will find the world’s great literature here, with focus on older works for which U.S. copyright has expired.
 Thousands of volunteers digitized and diligently proofread the eBooks, for enjoyment and education.”

 To start exploring the Project Gutenberg website, try the:

 - Search page

-- Most frequently downloaded and recently released books
+- Most-frequently downloaded books

 8. University of Chicago Press

-The “Free e-book!” page on the University of Chicago Press’ website offers one free title each month.
+The “Free E-book!” page on the University of Chicago Press website offers one free title each month.

 IntechOpen considers itself the world’s leading publisher of open-access books.
 Its focus is scientific publications.

 To check out the offerings, visit its books page.